awsdocs/aws-kms-developer-guide/doc_source/multi-region-keys-manage.md

       --primary-region eu-west-1
 ```

 When successful, this operation doesn't return any output; just the HTTP status code\.
-To see the effect, call the [DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html) operation on either of the CMKs\.
+To see the effect, call the [DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html) operation on either of the multi\-Region keys\.
 You might want to wait until the key state returns to `Enabled`\.
 While the key state is [Updating](#update-primary-keystate), the values for the key might still be in flux\.

 For example, the following `DescribeKey` call gets the details about the multi\-Region key in the `eu-west-1` Region\.
 The output shows that the multi\-Region key in the `eu-west-1` Region is now the primary key\.
 The related multi\-Region key \(same key ID\) in the `us-west-2` Region is now a replica key\.